-The proposed budget for utility expenses is \$27.4 million compared to \$26.5 million in FY08.
-The \$0.9 million or 3.4% increase reflects higher projected electricity prices of which \$0.8 million can be attributed to Deer Island.
-The Proposed FY09 energy and utilities budget reflects the most recent pricing outlook based on energy futures and on the latest bids for contracts renewed in May 2007 for Deer Island, the Carroll Water Treatment Plant and other large FOD facilities.
-Seventy-seven (77%) of the Authority's power requirement is purchased on the variable rate market, exposed to the fluctuations of the market.
-The higher diesel fuel prices were offset by lower usage projections both in Field Operations and Deer Island.
+The Final FY09 energy and utilities budget reflects the pricing outlook based on energy futures and on the latest bids for Deer Island, the Carroll Water Treatment Plant and other large FOD facilities.
+Seventy-seven percent (77%) of the Authority's power requirement is purchased on the variable rate market and therefore is exposed to the fluctuations of the market.